UCL-MIRSG/drc-containers/README.md

 ### For local testing: `generate_docker_label.py`

-This script generates a Docker label for the XNAT constainer service which is equivalent to the one created by the GitHub Actions workflow.
+This script generates a Docker label for the XNAT container service which is equivalent to the one created by the GitHub Actions workflow.
 You do not need to run this script unless you wish to do so for testing purposes.